folkstack/g-tone/readme.md

 ### Description

-G-Tone is designed for modulating overtones, based on Gaussian distributions, where the fundamental frequency is represented as the *mean*, and the overtones are discreet values along the deviation.
-The ratio of the overtones to the fundamental frequency is a mod parameter defined in half-tones on the equal tempered scale.
-The number of overtones per voice is parameter &#926;.
 See below for all parameters and their unicode label.

 This is pure algorithmically generated synthesis—no samples, and no webAudio components.
 The sound is 100% produced by hot javascript.
 The app works in the Chrome/Chromium browsers, internet connection not required.
 Audio is 64bit HiFi Mono, until it hits your sound card, where it is probably reduced to 24 bits per sample.